-To showcase the world of possibilities on a TUI holiday, we needed to showcase cruises; 5 star resorts with wonderful pools and beaches; city breaks in unusual destinations, luxury spa treatments, fine dining and family adventure holidays.
+To showcase the world of possibilities on a TUI holiday, we needed to showcase the following:

 1. Start with your song selection

-YR was very prepared and knew exactly the song they wanted in Tui; however, many times when we work with a client where a dance sequence plays an integral part of their story, they don’t have a selected song or music track.
-So we start the storyboard and pre-production process with a similar track in mind and switch it for the final song towards the end of the process.
-While this can be done - it's not ideal.
-The beat and rhythm of a song plays an important part in driving the visual narrative of the entire production so the sooner everyone knows the song the better.
+YR was very prepared and knew exactly the song they wanted in Tui.
+We often work with clients where a dance sequence plays an integral part of their story.
+At times they have not chosen a song when we begin the project.
+In that case we start the storyboard and pre-production process with a similar track in mind.
+We then switch it for the final song towards the end of the process.
+While it is possible to work this way - it's not ideal.
+The rhythm of a song drives the narrative of the entire production.
+The track drives the choreography.
+The sooner everyone knows the song, the better.

 2. Hire an amazing Choreographer

-can be easily conveyed to a team of dancers.
+A choreographer can ‘feel’ the music from the selected song.
+They turn that beat into a performance that they convey to a team of dancers.
 In the case of Tui, we worked Miami based choreographer, Ekandem “E” Essiet.
-You have probably seen his work in Ghostbusters, The Hunger Games, Memphis: Direct from Broadway and Luis Fonsi’s monstrous Latin American "Despacito" tour.
+You may have seen his work in these movies: Ghostbusters, The Hunger Games, Memphis: Direct from Broadway, and Luis Fonsi’s monstrous Latin American "Despacito" tour.
 The "Despacito" video alone racked up 4 Billion views on YouTube.

-“E”’s approach to devising contemporary, traditional, and immersive styles of dance for clients goes beyond mere movement.
+“E”’s approach to creating different styles of dance goes beyond mere movement.

-“E” focuses on dance, as a vital and thrilling narrative tool in the process of creating today's most compelling performances in theatre, film and advertising.
+He focuses on dance as a vital and thrilling narrative tool.
+He uses dance to create today's compelling performances in theater, film and advertising.

 3. Focus on the main characters

-The Tui Land cinematic had over 20 3d characters; so, the level of detail on the characters was determined by their proximity to camera.
-For example, if the character was used in a wide shot we used a low poly model with less texture detail.
-For the close-ups and medium shots of our main female and male lead characters, we used higher resolution models with more complex facial rigs that provided more realistic expressions and performances.
+The Tui Land cinematic had over 20 3d characters.
+The proximity of a character to camera determined the level of detail.
+For example, if the story featured a character in a wide shot, we used a model with less texture detail.
+For the close-up and medium shots of our lead characters, we used higher resolution models.
+They have more complex facial rigs that provided more realistic expressions and performances.
 This was easy to plan because we started with a great storyboard strategy.

-4. A detailed storyboard that can show placement but simple enough to allow for spontaneity
+4. A detailed storyboard shows placement but is simple enough to allow for spontaneity

 With dance numbers, we like to nail down the backgrounds and plan the action, but only to a certain point.
-Many times when working with a Choreographer the best movements and ideas happen in the performance capture session, so we like to leave room for those serendipitous moments by reducing the amount of plan moving shots in the storyboard.
+We like to leave space for the choreographer's inspiration.
+The best movement and ideas often happen in the performance capture session.
+We like to leave room in our storyboards for those serendipitous moments.

 5. Mix up the media to reduce costs and speed up the pipeline

-“The best part is we worked with a creative team from the agency that had a clear vision of what they want and provided many reference images that our artists were able to quickly modify and use in the spot” remarked Animaticmedia Creative Director, Scott Ownbey.
+Creative Director Scott Ownbey summed it up.
+“The best part is that we worked with a creative team from the agency that had a clear vision of what they wanted.
+They provided many reference images that our artists were able to adapt and use in the spot."